 After buying food, eat beside the stall or in the vendor’s designated eating space.
 When you finish, return trash to the same vendor if they ask you to do so.

-Luggage, Shoes, and Photos
+Luggage, Strollers, Shoes, and Photos

 Wear comfortable shoes that can handle wet or uneven surfaces.
 Fish-market streets and shop fronts may be damp, especially in the morning or after rain.